SpaceWire

 SpaceWire is a spacecraft communication network based in part on the IEEE 1355 standard of communications.
 It is coordinated by the European Space Agency (ESA) in collaboration with international space agencies including NASA, JAXA, and RKA.

 Within a SpaceWire network the nodes are connected through low-cost, low-latency, full-duplex, point-to-point serial links, and packet switching wormhole routing routers.
-SpaceWire covers two (physical and data-link) of the seven layers of the OSI model for communications.

 Architecture

 Physical layer

 SpaceWire's modulation and data formats generally follow the data strobe encoding - differential ended signaling (DS-DE) part of the IEEE Std 1355-1995.
-SpaceWire utilizes asynchronous communication and allows speeds between 2 Mbit/s and 200 Mbit/s, with initial signalling rate of 10Mbit/s.
+SpaceWire utilizes asynchronous communication and allows speeds between 2 Mbit/s and 200 Mbit/s, with initial signalling rate of 10 Mbit/s.
 DS-DE is well-favored because it describes modulation, bit formats, routing, flow control, and error detection in hardware, with little need for software.
 SpaceWire also has very low error rates, deterministic system behavior, and relatively simple digital electronics.
 SpaceWire replaced old PECL differential drivers in the physical layer of IEEE 1355 DS-DE by low-voltage differential signaling (LVDS).
 SpaceWire also proposes the use of space-qualified 9-pin connectors.

 SpaceWire and IEEE 1355 DS-DE allows for a wider set of speeds for data transmission, and some new features for automatic failover.
 The fail-over features let data find alternate routes, so a spacecraft can have multiple data buses, and be made fault-tolerant.
 SpaceWire also allows the propagation of time interrupts over SpaceWire links, eliminating the need for separate time discretes.